 Instow is a dog-friendly village.
 Nevertheless, for a number of years the Parish Council has been aware of the concerns of both local residents and visitors about the nuisances sometimes caused by dogs to beach users, in particular children, who may be disturbed or frightened by dogs.

-In 2020 the Council amended the Voluntary Code of Conduct: For the area of the beach between the quay to the South and just before the boathouse (the main beach) to the North in July and August they would ask that dogs are kept on a lead on the upper part of the beach where families tend to sit, and also in July and August no dogs should use this part of the beach between 10 am in the morning and 5 pm in the evening, whilst dogs may be exercised on the remainder of the beach during these months and on the whole beach for the rest of the year.
+In 2020 the Council amended the Voluntary Code of Conduct: For the area of the beach between the quay to the South and just before the boathouse (the main beach) to the North from 1 May to 30 September they would ask that dogs are kept on a lead on the upper part of the beach where families tend to sit, and also from 1 May to 30 September no dogs should use this part of the beach between 10 am in the morning and 5 pm in the evening, whilst dogs may be exercised on the remainder of the beach during these months and on the whole beach for the rest of the year.
 This is a voluntary arrangement and we would respectfully ask dog walkers to abide by this.

 We trust all can use the beach together and ask gently that dogs are kept under control at all times.

 In case of need the dog warden’s number is 01271 388870.